 Pharmacists do much more than fill prescriptions.
 They are healthcare professionals who use their knowledge of drugs and the human body to promote health, prevent disease, and improve quality of life.

 In community and hospital settings, pharmacists prepare medications, counsel patients, and collaborate with physicians to manage chronic conditions.
-“Pharmacists are equipped to educate and walk alongside patients through their journey,” said Dr. Franz.
+“Pharmacists are equipped to educate and walk alongside patients through their journeys,” said Dr. Franz.
 In clinical and ambulatory care, they monitor how medications are working, adjust dosages, and support treatment for ongoing conditions like diabetes, heart disease, and asthma.

 Beyond traditional roles, pharmacists also work in research and industry, helping to develop new drugs, improve manufacturing processes, and ensure medications meet safety standards.
 As Dr. Franz noted, “One misconception is that you either go community pharmacy or maybe somewhere in the hospital … there are over 100 different career options in pharmacy.”
-Others find their place in public health, education, or government, contributing to policy, regulation, or teaching future healthcare professionals.
+Other pharmacists find their place in public health, education, or government, contributing to policy, regulation, or teaching future healthcare professionals.

-The field continues to expand into emerging areas such as pharmacogenomics, how genetics influence drug response, and sports pharmacy, where pharmacists guide athletes in using supplements safely and maintaining optimal hydration.
+The field continues to expand into emerging areas such as pharmacogenomics — how genetics influence drug response — and sports pharmacy, where pharmacists guide athletes in using supplements safely and maintaining optimal hydration.

 With over 100 career paths available, pharmacy offers a rare balance of science, service, and versatility — making it one of the most adaptable careers in healthcare.